Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Small dogs usually begin producing hormones around six months, and larger dogs are closer to ten months.

-There are some signs your puppy has grown into a young dog; it will still be playful but may push boundaries.
+There are some signs that your puppy has grown into an adolescent dog; it will still be playful but may push boundaries.

-Teenage dogs can be destructive and won’t want to listen to you.
-Approach these changes with patience and hold consistent expectations.
+Teenage dogs can be destructive and will not listen to you.
+Approach these changes with patience and consistent expectations.

 Teething

-When your puppy begins teething, it’s a clear sign that it’s growing up.
+When your puppy begins teething, it’s a clear sign that it’s growing.
+However, be cautious with those razor-sharp puppy teeth.

 Puppies begin growing their adult teeth around four months of age — though it does vary based on the breed.
 You’ll notice that some of your puppy’s baby teeth will begin falling out (much like a human child’s teeth).